-Canadian students who plan on living in the United States while attending school must fulfill all student visa requirements of an F-1 student.
+Canadian students who plan on living in the United States (U.S.) while attending school must fulfill all student visa requirements of an F-1 student.

-Canadian citizens who reside outside the United States but who regularly commute across the Detroit / Windsor border or the Port Huron / Sarnia border to study at HFC may do so on a part-time basis in the F-1 category as a “border commuter student”.
+Canadian citizens who reside outside the U.S. but who regularly commute across the Detroit/Windsor border or the Port Huron/Sarnia border to study at HFC may do so on a part-time basis in the F-1 category as a “border commuter student.”
 Canadian border commuter students are defined as:

-- A national of Canada who is admitted to the United States as an F-1 non-immigrant student to enroll in a full course of study, albeit on a part-time basis
+- A national of Canada who is admitted to the U.S. as an F-1 non-immigrant student to enroll in a full course of study, albeit on a part-time basis;

-- Attend a SEVIS approved U.S. school located within 75 miles of the border
+- Attend a SEVIS approved U.S. school located within 75 miles of the Canadian border; and

 - Maintain actual residence and place of abode in Canada and commute through a land border port-of-entry to the U.S. for study.

 Part-time border commuter students are not admitted for duration of status like other F-1 students, but rather for a date specific period of time.
 The designated school official (DSO) at HFC will specify a completion date on the Form I-20 that reflects the actual semester for the commuter student’s current term of study, and issue a new Form I-20 for each new semester the commuter student attends at the school.
 Full-time border commuter students are admitted for duration of status like other F-1 students.